-Figure 1.17.
+Figure 17.
 Clustering by coupling

 Given the fact that the most papers were published last year, with a 15% growth rate annually, a robust and dynamic research landscape is emerging in the field of sustainable investments.
 Researchers, practitioners, and policymakers alike have a unique opportunity to shape the future of finance by integrating sustainability principles into investment strategies.

-4. Analyzing the degree of sustainable finance principles integration in the company's activity and its influence on the financial performance of the companies and 100, 0 in this case represents a company that performs at the lowest level in terms of those 3 pillars (Environmental, Social and Corporate Governance pillars), and up to 100, which means the company is doing an outstanding job in this regard.
+4. Analyzing the degree of sustainable finance principles integration in the company's activity and its influence on the financial performance of companies in terms of those 3 pillars (Environmental, Social and Corporate Governance), and up to 100, which means the company is doing an outstanding job in this regard.
 More and more investors rely on the ESG score evaluation of a company in their portfolio construction, trying to avoid companies that are involved in irresponsible use of resources, negative social media news, unethical practices with suppliers, customers, employees, the local community, etc.